 Cheap Workout Tip #2:

 Stick With The ‘Tried and True’ Designs

 It seems that swim gear brands are rolling out ‘new and improved’ swim devices faster than any recreational swimmer can keep up with.
 While it’s nice to have the latest model every once in a while, it’s also important to remember the tried and true designs that have stood the test of time.
-These products embody the saying, “if it’s not broke, don’t fix it”.
+These products embody the saying, “if it ain’t broke, don’t fix it”.
 And because their design has remained untouched, they tend to be a bit on the cheaper side – yet perform like they’re top dollar gear!
 Hand paddles, for instance, are a great way to add endurance and strength training to any level workout.
-The original Han’s Paddles feature a basic ‘holed paddle’ design, which enables them to easily work with all four major strokes.
+The Speedo I.M.
+Tech Paddles feature a basic ‘holed paddle’ design, which enables them to easily work with all four major strokes.
 Plus, the holed design allows swimmers to really get a great feel for the water.
-And for less than $10, you can treat your upper body to a challenging, strength-building workout at an affordable price.
+And for less than $20, you can treat your upper body to a challenging, strength-building workout at an affordable price.

 Cheap Workout Tip #3: